tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

         parseit (c:s) = Result s c
 ```

 The following is how we will report an error when we encounter a character we didn’t expect.
-This is not the logic for recognising a character, that’s already happened and failed and the unrecognised character is now the parameter.
+This is not the logic for recognising a character: that’s already happened and failed and the unrecognised character is now the parameter.
 This is just error reporting, and since we have to do it from within the context of a `Parser`, we create one using the `P` constructor.
 Then we set up the one field common to any `Parser`, a function which returns a `ParseResult` no matter the input, hence `const`.
 The rest creates the right type of `Error` for the given `Char`.

 ```haskell
 unexpectedCharParser :: Char -> Parser a